What Does it Take to Be a Log Grader or Scaler?

-- Log Grader
+- Log Buyer

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.

-Log Grader or Scaler Average Salary
+Salary for a Log Grader or Scaler

 Log Graders and Scalers who work in Washington, Oregon, or Wisconsin, make the highest salaries.